Alluxio/alluxio/docs/README.md

 or release you have checked out or downloaded.

-In directories like `docs/en` or `docs/cn`, you will find text files with an ".md" suffix formatted using [Github flaver Markdown syntax] (https://help.github.com/articles/basic-writing-and-formatting-syntax/).
+In directories like `docs/en` or `docs/cn`, you will find text files with an ".md" suffix formatted using [Github flavor Markdown syntax] (https://help.github.com/articles/basic-writing-and-formatting-syntax/).
 You can read those text files directly if you want.
 Start with `index.md`.